Did you know the air inside your home is probably more polluted than outside?

 This evergreen tree offers year-round air purification.
 Of all the dracaena varieties, it’s the best at removing xylene, trichloroethylene and formaldehyde.
 It can also remove benzene toxins as well.

 Orchids are known for their beautiful coloration, but there’s something else that makes them special.
 Instead of putting them on display in the living room, orchids are welcome addition in the bedroom because they purify the air at night.
 They are most known for reducing levels of xylene and formaldehyde from the air.

-OTHER POLLUTANT-CLEANING PLANTS to consider moving indoors include:
+to consider moving indoors include:

 - Cornstalk Dracaena